-In the mid-1700s growing coffee was introduced to Cuba and by 1790 significant amounts of coffee beans were being exported to Spain.
-Cuba’s coffee industry expanded when French coffee farmers who had fled the revolution began farming in Cuba.
-Coffee sales exceeded Cuba’s sugar sales in the 1820s and by the early 1950s coffee exports reached 20,000 tons.
+In the mid-1700s the coffee growing was introduced to Cuba and by 1790 significant amounts of Cuban coffee beans were being exported to Spain.
+Cuba’s coffee bean industry expanded when French coffee farmers began farming coffee in Cuba.
+Coffee bean sales exceeded sugar sales in the 1820s and by the early 1950s coffee bean exports reached 20,000 tons.

 Cuba Coffee Growing Regions

 One important coffee growing region is located in the eastern part of Cuba in the Sierra Maestra Mountains.
-The climate is favorable and the fertile, reddish-brown soils rich with humus allow for coffee cultivation without the need for chemical fertilizers, providing Cuba with a bona fide reputation for growing coffee.
-Towns in the Sierra Maestra have a history of coffee cultivation done by hand-picking the coffee cherry from the tree.
-Many of the coffee is grown on steep hillsides, carried out of the area in sacks on the shoulders of coffee farmers and then carried by mule to coffee drying areas.
+The climate is favorable and the fertile, reddish-brown soils rich with humus allow for coffee cultivation without the need for chemical fertilizers, providing Cuba with a bona fide reputation for growing some of the best coffee.
+Towns in the Sierra Maestra have a history of coffee cultivation done by hand-picking the coffee cherries from the tree.
+Many of the coffee trees grow on steep hillsides, and the coffee cherries are carried out of the area in sacks on the shoulders of coffee farmers and then carried by mule to coffee drying areas.

 Cuban Coffee Market Difficulties

-Cafecito – Cafe Cubano a Traditional Cuban Drink
+Cafecito Cafe Cubano a Traditional Cuban Coffee

 The Cafecito (Cafe Cubano; Cuban Coffee) beverage is made by sweetening a shot with demerara sugar, during the coffee brewing process.
 There are variations on the method including a variety of recipes.
 The demerara sugar is traditionally added into the vessel into which the espresso will drip so the sugar and espresso mix during brewing which is said to create a and smooth quality.

 The Special Flavor of Cuban Coffee

-A Breakdown of the Different Types of Cuban Coffee:
+Here is a Breakdown of the Different Types of Cuban Coffee:

-Social Aspects of Cuban Coffee
+The Social Aspects of Cuban Coffee

 In Cuba, as well as among the Cuban exile community globally, the consumption of Cafe Cubano (Cafecito) is a prominent daily cultural and social activity.

-In some social circles the tip of a Cuban cigar may be lightly dipped in the bottom of the demitasse and then lit.
+In some social circles the tip of a Cuban cigar may be dipped in the bottom of the demitasse and then lit.

-If you should have the fortunate opportunity to visit Cuba, you must savor the experience and enjoy a Café Cubano.
+If you should have the opportunity to visit Cuba, you must savor the experience and enjoy a Café Cubano.
 You won’t be disappointed!